homerhanumat/csc324docs/content/jsapps/populate/Matthew-1/index.md

 for(let element of data) {
 let row = table.insertRow();
 ```
-this is creating a funtion that takes two input variables the headers and `table` and `data`. the `for` loop is what creates the header names.
+this is creating a funtion that takes two input variables the headers and `table` and `data`. it is also assiging the correct number of rows for the data provided.

 ``` javascript
 for (m in element) {